abdelrahmanhosny/blog/tech/EDA/_posts/2019-12-06-getting-started-with-openroad-2.md

 This writes the design to a [Design Exchange Format](https://en.wikipedia.org/wiki/Design_Exchange_Format) that can be used later (or with other open-source tools).

 ### What's next?
 This tutorial does not include the logic synthesis step, nor the routing step.
-This will be continuted in Part 3.
+This will be continued in Part 3.

-Please, leave questions in the comments below and I respond as soon as possible ..
+Please, leave questions in the comments below and I will respond as soon as possible ..